Azimuthal fluctuations and number of muons at the ground in muon-depleted proton air showers at PeV energies: - correlations

 In this section, the correlation between the observed number of muons at the ground and the $LCm$ variable is discussed, focusing on the ability to distinguish PeV gamma-induced showers from the cosmic-ray background.

-In figure \ref{fig:NmuLCm012}, it is shown the observed $LCm$-$S_{\mu}$ correlation for the considered samples, assuming a detector array with FF$=12.5\%$.
-Shower events with $\Smu = 0$ were placed at the extreme left of the plot, while events with poor quality to extract $LCm$ are displayed at the top.
-The criteria used for the latter decision was to require that the azimuthal fluctuations of radial profile, built with radial bins of $30\,$m, had more than two degrees of freedom to fit $LCm$.
+Shown in Fig.~\ref{fig:NmuLCm012}, is the observed $LCm$-$S_{\mu}$ correlation for the considered samples, assuming a detector array with FF$=12.5\%$.
+Shower events with $\Smu = 0$ were placed at the extreme left of the plot, while events with poor quality\footnote{The criterion was to require that the $C_k$ profile, constructed with radial bins of $30\,$m, had more than two degrees of freedom in the fit used to extract $LCm$~\cite{LCm}.} are displayed at the top.

-The lines indicate the values of $S^g_{\mu}$ and $LCm^g$, defined in the previous section (see figure~\ref{fig:Cumul}), which delimit the regions that preserve 90$\%$ of the gamma events.
+The lines indicate the values of $S^g_{\mu}$ and $LCm^g$, defined in the previous section (see Fig.~\ref{fig:Cumul}), which delimit the regions that preserve 90$\%$ of the gamma events.
 These lines define four areas of interest:

 \begin{itemize}